-The first two days of the experiment were, for the most part, devoted to the network setup and to test the lowest levels of the UAN, from the physical transmission up to the MAC and routing layers.
-Multi-hop was successfully tested with the mobile nodes acting as relays, usually between the STU and the furthest node, FNO2.
-Between May 23 and May 24, 2011 IS-MOOS was used during limited periods of time, mainly to test its integration with the lower level components.
+The first two days of the experiment were, for the most part, devoted to the network setup and to testing the lowest levels of the UAN, from the physical transmission up to the MAC and routing layers.
+Multihop was successfully tested with the mobile nodes acting as relays, usually between the STU and the furthest node, FNO2.
+Between May 23 and May 24, 2011 IS-MOOS was used during limited periods of time, mainly to test its integration with the lower-level components.

 Between May 25 and May 26, 2011 the IS-MOOS system was used continuously, as shown in Figure 13 in terms of Packet Reception Ratio (PRR) at the middleware level.
 From the figure, which represents the messages transmitted back and forth from the FNO2 to the MOOSDB, a variation in the communication performance is clearly visible.
-Such behaviour was related both to the changes in the acoustic channel, and to the periods of network overload with message drops due to too many messages transmitted with respect to the available bandwidth.
-It must be pointed out that such effects are, however, correlated and, at the current state, it is difficult to separate the two contributions.
-A decrease in the acoustic channel may easily cause network congestion which last as long as the network itself is not able to adapt to the new conditions (e.g. acoustic modern SL increase; decrease of the transmission bit rate; modification in the network topology to improve the communication).
-Network security was activated on May 26, 2011, at 3.14pm and left on from that moment on.
-On May 26, FNO2 was left in non secure modality in order to verify the overall behavior of the security mechanisms implemented.
-For this reason, all the packets received by the DB and coming from FNO2 were considered as coming from an intruder and consequently dropped (and not shown in the figure).
-On May 27, all the nodes (including FNO2) were in secure communication and the PRR in the link between FNO2 and the MOOSDB is shown in Figure 14.
-The first part of the day was devoted to low level communication tests and hence no packets were received at the middleware level.
-Figure 15 shows a comparison between the network ADR for two different nodes, without security features and with cryptography, integrity and authentication services enabled.
-It is clear from the picture that when the security was activated the network was subjected to an ADR decrease of 8%.
-This decrease was due to two concurrent effects:
+Such behavior was related both to the changes in the acoustic channel and to the periods of network overload with message drops due to too many messages transmitted with respect to the available bandwidth.
+It must be pointed out that such effects are, however, correlated, and at the current state it is difficult to separate the two contributions.
+A decrease in the acoustic channel may easily cause network congestion, which lasts as long as the network itself is not able to adapt to the new conditions (e.g., acoustic modem SL increase, decrease of the transmission bit rate, and modification in the network topology to improve the communication).
+Network security was activated on May 26, 2011, at 3.14 pm and left on from that moment.
+On May 26, FNO2 was left in nonsecure modality in order to verify the overall behavior of the security mechanisms implemented.
+For this reason, all the packets received by the DB and coming from FNO2 were considered as coming from an intruder and